EndPointCorp/end-point-blog/2017/06/06/amazon-aws-upgrades-to-postgres-with.html.md

 done.
 ```

-At 68MB in size, this is still not a big database — so let’s create a large table, then
+At 68MB in size, this is still not a big database—​so let’s create a large table, then
 create a bunch of databases, to make pg_upgrade work a little harder:

 ```